-Gavriel Heine, one of the most exciting and multifaceted conducting talents of his generation, is now in his thirteenth season as resident conductor of the world-renowned Mariinsky Theatre in Saint Petersburg, Russia, and also holds, since 2011, the title of General Music Director of Northern Lights Festival Opera in Minnesota, USA.
-He has previously served as Principal Guest Conductor/Acting Music Director of the Kharkov Symphony Orchestra (Ukraine’s only orchestra for emerging professional musicians) from 2003 to 2007, and as Assistant Conductor of Center City Opera Theater in Philadelphia from 2006 to 2007.
+Gavriel Heine is one of the most exciting and multifaceted conducting talents of his generation, working in opera, ballet and symphonic repertoire.
+He recently resigned from his position of resident conductor of the Mariinsky Theatre in St. Petersburg, Russia after 15 seasons with the world-renowned company.
+He also holds, since 2011, the title of Music Director of Northern Lights Festival Opera in Minnesota, USA.
+He has previously served as Chief Conductor of the Kharkiv Symphony Orchestra (Ukraine’s only orchestra for emerging professional musicians) from 2003 to 2007, and as Assistant Conductor of Center City Opera Theater in Philadelphia from 2006 to 2007.

 Born and raised in the USA, Heine traveled to Russia at the age of 17 to study and became the first ever American citizen to graduate from the Moscow State Tchaikovsky Conservatory.
 He studied operatic/symphonic conducting with the legendary professor Ilya Musin and Leonid Korchmar at the Saint Petersburg Conservatory, and completed a master’s